Siphon880gh/devbrain/DevOps/Server - _Scaling - VMs as VPS/Xen - Adjust Xen VM allocations after already started.md

 xl shutdown vps0
 xl create /etc/xen/vps0.cfg
 ```
-^ The xl create command with its existing configuration file will NOT wipe the data as long as the storage is persistent (e.g., LVM, file-based disk images).
+^ This does NOT wipe the VPS data as long as the storage is persistent (e.g., LVM, file-based disk images).

-Confirm the adjustments applied by running:
+Confirm the adjustments applied by running this command that shows cpu and memory allocations:
 ```
 xl list
 ```